sharetribe/flex-docs/src/docs/background/how-to-integrate-3rd-party-payment-gateway/index.md

 If you choose white-label onboarding, you need to build the necessary forms in your marketplace to ask for the required customer details.
 Also, to comply with the _Know Your Customer_ (KYC) requirements, the customer may need to upload certain documents such as an identity document or a utility bill to prove their identity.

 If you're using a payment gateway that provides hosted onboarding, you need to redirect the user to the onboarding page hosted by the payment provider.
 When the user returns from the hosted page, you receive information about the newly created merchant account (e.g., a merchant ID) in the return URL.
 You should store this information in the user's private data.
-You can use [the Marketplace API's update current user endpoint for this](https://www.sharetribe.com/api-reference/marketplace.html#update-user-profile).
+You can use [the Marketplace API's update current user endpoint for this][marketplace-api-update-user-profile].

 **Recommendation:** Use hosted pages for onboarding if they are available.
 Building the necessary forms, including the file upload forms, can be avoided using hosted pages.
 Besides, the KYC requirements tend to change over time.
 By using hosted pages, you avoid the need to change your application when the requirements change.
 The payment provider will keep the hosted pages up to date with the regulatory requirements.

 ### Step 2: Customer checkout